Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What are the different kinds of hypopituitarism?
+What are the different types of hypopituitarism?

 There are three different kinds of hypopituitarism based on the number of hormones that are lacking (deficient):